learnification/pl-scripts/PL/example2/question_bank.md

 A: To specify the image's URL
 B: To define the image's dimensions
 *C: To provide alternative text for the image
-D: To set the image's alignmens
+D: To set the image's alignmen
 ###